joakimjohnander/DGPNet/README.md

-# DGPNet
+# DGPNet - Dense Gaussian Processes for Few-Shot Segmentation
-Dense Gaussian Processes for Few-Shot Segmentation
+Here, we will release the code for our work DPGNet.